Dr Amudha Poobalan

 Senior Lecturer (Scholarship)

-I am a Medical doctor, graduated from Christian Medical College (CMC), Vellore in India with over 20 years of experience in Teaching and Learning, as a Public Health educator and researcher.
+I am a Medical doctor by background, trained in academic Public Health and have over 20 years of experience as a Public Health educator and researcher.
+I graduated from Christian Medical College (CMC), Vellore in India and worked as an infectious disease clinician before pursuing academia.
 I am a Senior Lecturer in Public Health based at the School of Medicine, Medical Sciences and Nutrition at the University of Aberdeen (UK) and have a Senior Fellow status of the UK Higher Education Academy.
-I am on the committee of International Higher Education Teaching and Learning Association.
+I am a committee member (Country Director) of International Higher Education Teaching and Learning Association (HETL).
 I lead the Master of Public Health (MPH) programme and teach on several undergraduate and postgraduate programmes.
 I have supervised 51 Masters and 6 Doctoral students to date.

 My pedagogical research interests include student support to enhance engagement and learning especially among ethnically and culturally diverse student communities; predictive validity of medical selection; and developing research methods courses for resource limited settings.
 My discipline specific research focusses on lifestyle behaviours and patterns and its modification for prevention and management of non-communicable diseases, especially Obesity, Diabetes and Cancer.
 I have subject specific and education research collaborations nationally and international with India, Singapore, Australia, Nigeria, Kenya, Bangladesh and Nepal working with Medical schools, Universities, NGOs, Government and Private Research Foundations.